 There is a direct correlation between our business and the automotive production and sales volumes of our customers in the PRC, which are in turn dependent on economic policies and market sentiment and demand.
 The production of vehicles in the PRC has grown at a fast pace in the past due to various factors, including the continued growth of China's economy, ongoing government incentive policies, increases in consumer purchasing power and a historically low rate of vehicle ownership.
 Any significant reduction in automotive production and sales by our customers could have a material and adverse effect on our business.
 There can be no assurance that there will not be negative changes in China's economy, market conditions, government policies and other factors leading to a slowdown in demand for automobiles.
-For example, the sale of PV engines in the PRC increased by 5.1% from 2010 to 2011, compared with an increase of 26.1% from 2009 to 2010.
+For example, the sale of PV engines in the PRC increased by 5.1% from 2010 to 2011, compared with 34.0% from 2009 to 2010, while the sale of LCV engines decreased by 10.3% from 2010 to 2011, compared with an increase of 26.1% from 2009 to 2010.
 The decline in demand for the automobiles of our customers would directly and adversely affect demand for our products and hence our business, financial condition and results of operations could be materially and adversely affected.